OSU-BMBL/DESSO/README.md

 --------------|---------------------------------------------------------
---start_index | Start index of the 690 ENCODE ChIP-seq datasets --end_index | END index of the 690 ENCODE ChIP-seq datasets --peak_flank | Number of flanking base pairs at each side of peak summit --network | Neural network used in model training --feature_format | Feature format of the input
+--start_index | Start index of the 690 ENCODE ChIP-seq datasets --end_index | END index of the 690 ENCODE ChIP-seq datasets --peak_flank | Number of flanking base pairs at each side of peak summit (default is 50) --network | Neural network used in model training (default is CNN) --feature_format | Feature format of the input (default is Seq)

 ```--start_index 0 --end_index 1``` indicates the first dataset (i.e., wgEncodeEH002288).
 To train models for the second and third datasets, use ```--start_index 1 --end_index 3``` <br/>
 ```--peak_flank 50``` indicates the peak length is (2 * 50 + 1) = 101 base pairs <br/>